 - Payment History

-While the credit report provides a clear picture of an Applicant’s financial history, it’s also important to run a nationwide criminal background report to verify the Applicant’s identity and to see any concerning criminal history.
-Our background report goes back a minimum of 10 years and includes:
+While the credit report provides a clear picture of an Applicant's financial history, it's also important to conduct a criminal background check for renters and to do a complete Tenant background search.
+Our background check for renters goes back a minimum of 10 years and includes: